Muscle Group Series: Leg Workouts

 The ankle roll is a very easy and effective calf exercise.
 Begin standing upright or seated in a chair.
 Place one foot flat on the ground beneath you, and lift your other foot up so that you can rotate your ankle around.
 Move your lifted foot in a circular motion with the rotation occurring at the ankle.
 It is helpful to imagine your foot drawing a big circle.
 The larger the circle, the more your calf will work.

-Some of these workouts require specific fitness machines.
+Whether you want to work out the calf muscle or build hamstring muscle, these leg exercises can be beneficial for different areas of the lower body.
+However, Some of these workouts require specific fitness machines.
 If you can’t get into a gym, don’t fret, there are plenty of body-weight exercises that you can do from anywhere.
 However, fitness machines often help isolate and optimize a specific movement and muscle group, which can result in a more efficient and targeted workout.
-Fortunately, we have over 30 Chuze Fitness Centers across four states, each equipped with top-tier exercise equipment machines and spaces to help you accomplish your fitness goals.
+Fortunately, each Chuze gym is equipped with top-tier exercise equipment machines and spaces to help you accomplish your fitness goals.
+Simply search for “gyms near me” to find the nearest Chuze location and get started today!

 Ani is the Vice President of Fitness at Chuze Fitness and oversees the group fitness and team training departments.
 She’s had a 25+ year career in club management, personal training, group exercise and instructor training.
 Ani lives with her husband and son in San Diego, CA and loves hot yoga, snowboarding and all things wellness.